xmos/vocalfusion-avs-setup/README.md

 ## AVS SDK installation and Raspberry Pi audio setup

-The instructions below can take up to 45 minutes.
+The instructions below can take up to 45 minutes to complete.

 1. Open a terminal window on the Raspberry Pi desktop and clone the vocalfusion-avs-setup repository: